Engage all individuals at-risk of suicide using a suicide care management plan.

 - Provision of same-day access to a behavioral health professional for formulation of a clinical judgment of risk using a standard risk formulation framework

-- Requirements and protocols for safety planning, crisis support planning, and lethal means reduction
+- Requirements and protocols for safety planning, crisis support planning, and lethal means safety

 - The frequency of visits for a patient with a suicide care management plan and actions to be taken when the patient misses appointments or drops out of care